geoext/geoext/universal-app.md

 Install [Sencha Cmd](https://www.sencha.com/products/extjs/cmd-download/).

-Download ExtJS 6 GPL ([version ext-6.2.0](https://www.sencha.com/legal/gpl/)).
-Unzip it, and store it somewhere on your file system, like `/somewhere/ExtJS 6/ext-6.2.0/`.
+Download ExtJS 7 GPL ([version ext-7.0.0](https://www.sencha.com/legal/gpl/)).
+Unzip it, and store it somewhere on your file system, like `/somewhere/ExtJS/ext-7.0.0/`.

-To create a universal ExtJS 6 based app, do:
+To create a universal ExtJS based app, run the following.
+Note the `sencha` executable will need to be available on your system path.

 ```
 cd ~/WebstormProjects
-sencha -sdk "/somewhere/ExtJS 6/ext-6.2.0/" generate app MyApp MyApp
+sencha -sdk "/somewhere/ExtJS/ext-7.0.0/" generate app MyApp MyApp
 cd MyApp
 sencha app watch
 ```